 telling how long these low rates will last,” warns Preetam Purohit, a capital markets trader at Embrace Home Loans.

 What does it mean for you?
 If you’re looking to buy a home or real estate investment, act soon to lock in a historically low mortgage rate.
 It will minimize your monthly payment and could save a lot of money over the long term.
 If you plan to stay in your current home, perhaps it’s time to look into refinancing your mortgage with today’s rates.
 Luckily, our local lenders are very helpful in mortgages on the Island.
+Here is what Money.com has to say about mortgages and working with your local lender.

 The above references an opinion and is for informational purposes only.
 It is not intended to be financial advice.
 Consult a financial professional for advice regarding your individual needs.